 What are OSHA recommendations to protect against forklift hazards?

-Forklifts are one of the most prevalent types of vehicles in warehousing, manufacturing, and other commercial and industrial facilities.
-Forklifts are also the most common source of damage to pallet racking which can eventually lead to a rack collapse (view Top Warehouse Rack Collapse Videos).
+Forklifts are among the most prevalent types of vehicles in warehousing, manufacturing, and other commercial and industrial facilities.
+Forklifts are also the most common source of damage to pallet racking, which can eventually lead to a rack collapse (view Top Warehouse Rack Collapse Videos).

 Forklift drivers should be periodically trained so they are aware of best practices to avoid accidents and injuries.
-Employers must ensure that each powered industrial truck operator is competent to operate a vehicle safely, as demonstrated by the successful completion of the training and evaluation specified in 29 CFR 1910.178(l)(1).
+Employers must ensure that each powered industrial truck operator is competent to operate a vehicle safely, as demonstrated by successfully completing the training and evaluation specified in 29 CFR 1910.178(l)(1).